1910. Painting the Eifel tower to keep it from rusting away. Public copyrights by the National Library of France.

 1888.
 Kids from the mountain village in the Alps, by Vittorio Sella.

-In 1906 American Oliver Perry-Smith free climbs the Teufelsturm in the Elbsandstein, posing a 'psychological difficulty'.
+In 1906 American Oliver Perry-Smith free climbs the Teufelsturm in the Elbsandstein, posing a 'psychological difficulty'. (contemporary picture)

 In 1909 Vittorio Sella publishes a photobook full of barely known mountains.
 Left is Marble Peak and right the Chogori (both along the Baltoro glacier among the many glaciers in the Karakoram).